 Warning signs that require a closer look

-- Persistent withdrawal: withdrawing from friends and family for weeks at a time, rather than just needing a quiet evening alone.
+- Persistent withdrawal: Withdrawing from friends and family for weeks at a time, rather than just needing a quiet evening alone.

-- Functional decline: grades dropping significantly or a sudden refusal to attend school.
+- Functional decline: Grades dropping significantly or a sudden refusal to attend school.

 Professional support and treatment options

-- Crisis support: if your teen is in immediate distress or mentioning self-harm, call or text 988 in the U.S. and Canada to reach the Suicide & Crisis Lifeline.
+- Crisis support: If your teen is in immediate distress or mentioning self-harm, call or text 988 in the U.S. and Canada to reach the Suicide & Crisis Lifeline.

-- Primary care: a pediatric evaluation can rule out underlying health issues and provide a starting point for mental health referrals.
+- Primary care: A pediatric evaluation can rule out underlying health issues and provide a starting point for mental health referrals.

-- School resources: school-based counseling can offer immediate support and accommodations within the social environment itself.
+- School resources: School-based counseling can offer immediate support and accommodations within the social environment itself.

 Caring for yourself as a parent